What is the Mathematics and Science Academy?

 Do Academy students have a social life?

 Some Academy organizations offer numerous leadership and service opportunities, from yearbook and Student Council, to musical and theatrical groups and intramural athletics.
 The University sponsors dances, game and activity nights, movies, plays, and recreation, with the Bougainvillea Ball an annual highlight.
-Academy students are at liberty to participate in many of the UTB sponsored organizations and events.
+Academy students are at liberty to participate in many of the UT Brownsville sponsored organizations and events.

 Is there a dress code?

 Neither the University nor the Academy imposes dress restrictions.
 Academy students are however expected to dress appropriate for school.
+The MSA dress code is located on page 8 of the MSA Code of Conduct.

 What happens to students who leave before graduation?